-Once expats have decided which province or territory they would like to settle in, they'll need to be more pointed in their research and consider whether a public or a private school will best suit their child’s needs.
-Both have their pros and cons, but cost and curriculum are often the factors that carry the most weight in the decision-making process.
+Once you’ve decided which province or territory you’d like to settle in, you’ll need to research whether a public or private school will better suit your child’s needs.
+Both have pros and cons, but cost, curriculum, and school ethos often weigh most heavily in the decision-making process.

 Public schools in Canada

-Public school curricula in Canada’s individual provinces are usually reflective of the territory’s population, language, history and culture.
-In predominately French-speaking Quebec, for instance, the primary language of education is French.
-New Brunswick follows a bilingual language policy, while the other provinces are English.
+Public school curricula in Canada’s individual provinces are generally reflective of the territory’s population, language, history, and culture.
+In predominantly French-speaking Quebec, for instance, the primary language of education is French.
+New Brunswick follows a bilingual language policy, while other provinces use English as the main language of instruction.

-Expat students with a residence permit can attend Canadian public schools for free, while non-residents are liable to pay the tuition fee appointed by their province/territory.
+If you have a residence permit, your children can attend Canadian public schools for free, while non-residents are liable to pay tuition fees set by their province or territory.

 Private and international schools in Canada